Kalvar/ios-KRFacebook/README.md

 ## Supports

-KRFacebook integrates Facebook 3.1, and it supports ARC.
+KRFacebook integrates Facebook 3.1, and it supports to 3.3 and ARC.

 ## How To Get Started

+It need to setup the Facebook Developer Key for FACEBOOK_DEVELOPER_KEY in KRFacebook.h, and go to *-info.plist set the facebook developer key up with following the Facebook rules too.

 ``` objective-c